oceanprotocol-archive/predict-eth/examples/end-to-end-via-mas-and-emas.md

-# Real time 1 hour ETH prediction using raw data, moving average and exponential moving average
+# End-to-end example: Raw data, MA and EMA

-Moving Average (MA) and Exponential Moving Average (EMA) are two of the most frequently used investor indicators.
+## Introduction

-Investors often use the 21 datapoint interval.
+This example predicts ETH price via raw data from CCXT, Moving Average (MA) and Exponential Moving Average (EMA).
+MA and EMA are are frequently-used investor indicators.

-This example presents the predictive power of 'Open', 'High', 'Low', 'Close' and 'Volume' for 1 hour intervals of ETH price.
+The raw data is: 'Open', 'High', 'Low', 'Close' and 'Volume' values, at 1 hour intervals.
+Predictions are at 1-hour intervals into the future.

 Relevant information:
 - This script is executed in real UTC time.